djangocon/2023.djangocon.eu/_pages/inclusion.md

 ## Child Care and Breastfeeding

-A free crèche will be available on-site at the Assembly Rooms during the 3 days of talks and workshops.
+A free crèche will be available on-site at the Assembly Rooms during the 3 days of talks and workshops (for children from 6 months to 16 years).
 We just need you to register in advance when you buy your tickets, so we can ensure we have the appropriate numbers of staff available.

 Children are also welcome everywhere during the conference.